 - Newspapers, old tablecloths or sheets to cover printing surface

-- Fish external anatomy illustrations, such as these fish resources at Exploring Nature Educational Resource (optional)
+- Fish external anatomy illustrations, such as at South Carolina Department of Natural Resources.

 The process is relatively simple, but may require practice to achieve the desired results.
 If you are using actual fish, you will need to wash it with water to remove mucous/debris from the surface.
 Dry the fish.
 Place some block printing ink into the plates or trays, and ink up the brayer by rolling it through the ink.
 Apply the ink evenly to the fish.
 Now you may either press the paper onto the fish or press the fish onto the paper, as evenly as possible.
 Play around with the technique to see which way works best for you and how much ink is needed.
 Set the paper or cloth aside and allow to dry.